Our service now covers areas all across Canada

 Let’s be honest, most bathrooms are small.
 Of course, some are smaller than others.
 If you are having trouble closing the door while brushing your teeth, or have to raise your knees while sitting on the porcelain throne, then you're dealing with an arguably small bathroom.
 However, there are a few simple solutions that can help open things up.

 Many homeowners come up with clever bathroom storage solutions to combat the problems that come with a tiny bathroom.
-Consider narrow shelving that can be tucked away against a wall, instead of using an old armour or another clunky piece of furniture that takes up an unnecessary amount of space.
+Consider narrow shelving that can be tucked away against a wall, instead of using another clunky piece of furniture that takes up an unnecessary amount of space.
 Narrow, open shelving can be organized by way of wicker baskets and interesting jars.
 Keep things you don’t want visible in a well-organized basket, while canisters and jars can hold items like cotton swabs, hairbrushes and accessories or other items that aren’t too unsightly.

 Experiment with interesting wall art, floor tiles or large mirrors which will take away from the cramped space of a small bathroom.
 Mirrors, as mentioned, will open up a space, whereas artwork or interesting tiles can distract from an otherwise cramped bathroom.
 However, don’t overdo it.
 If you’re using a striking colour or statement art pieces, keep the rest of the bathroom light and neutral.
 The same goes for tiles.

 Hanging things is another excellent solution for a tiny bathroom.
 Consider creating some hanging clips to keep children's toys or other bath accessories visible and out from below the sink.
 Hang hooks behind the door for towels, robes or anything that can’t find a place on your shelves.